Azure/data-landing-zone/README.md

 Once you save your changes to the file, one last step to complete.
-Please Update the GitHub Workflow environment variables in <a href="/.github/workflows/dataNodeDeployment.yml">`/.github/workflows/dataNodeDeployment.yml`</a>.
+Please update the GitHub Workflow environment variables in <a href="/.github/workflows/dataNodeDeployment.yml">`/.github/workflows/dataNodeDeployment.yml`</a>.
-After completing, the workflow will trigger and run the <a href="/configs/UpdateParameters.ps1">`/configs/UpdateParameters.ps1"` file</a>, which is updating all the variables used in the ARM Templates and you will be ready to deploy the services.
+After completing, just commit and make a Pull Request so the workflow will trigger and run the <a href="/configs/UpdateParameters.ps1">`/configs/UpdateParameters.ps1"` file</a>, which is updating all the variables used in the ARM Templates and you will be ready to deploy the services.